 The Biomedical Scholars program is a unique degree program intentionally designed to develop students into well-rounded candidates for the health professions school of their choice.
 Students completing the Biomedical Scholars Program will graduate with an Honors Bachelor of Science in Biomedical Sciences degree with a minor in Chemistry or Physics.
 The program provides a rigorous academic curriculum enhanced with experiential learning through study abroad opportunities, experimental research, community service, and clinical shadowing rotations.

 Q: Can I get a Biomedical Sciences degree if I am not a Biomedical Scholar?

 A: No. The Biomedical Sciences degree is currently limited to Biomedical Scholars.
 However, if you transfer in college course credit and/or are willing to take summer classes, we can help you complete a traditional Biology degree in 3 years.

 Q: What are the admission criteria for the Biomedical Scholars program?

-Q: If I am selected for the Biomedical Scholars program, is there a minimum GPA required to remain in the program?
+Q: If I join the Biomedical Scholars program, is there a minimum GPA required to remain in the program?

 Q: How many credit hours would I take each semester as a Biomedical Scholar?